 Portugal; Romania; Slovakia; Slovenia; Spain; Sweden

-Please note however, that if you apply after 8 March 2013 (3rd University Deadline), we will need to secure a College place for you before we make a formal offer.
+Please note however, that if you apply after 11th March 2016 (3rd University Deadline, cut-off at 12.00noon UK time), we will need to secure a College place for you before we make a formal offer.

 Areas of current research